What You Should Know About Tenant Rights

 No one moves into a new apartment planning to get into a fight with their landlord, but it's best to be prepared for the possibility.

 Landlords are typically required to return your security deposit after you’ve moved out within a certain period of time – typically 30 days.
-Within that time, you should receive a check, your original canceled check or an itemized list of deductions from your security deposit and the remaining balance.
+Within that time period, you should receive a check, your original canceled check or an itemized list of deductions from your security deposit and the remaining balance.

 A landlord deducting for appliance replacements or renovations that weren’t required based on how you left the place isn’t looked on favorably by most courts.
-However, it’s reasonable for a landlord to deduct for professional cleaning services, even if you think you left the place in good condition.
+However, it’s reasonable for a landlord to deduct funds from the deposit for professional cleaning services, even if you think you left the place in good condition.

 You Have a Right to Fight Eviction